CharlieT-H/musical-bassoon/Requirements/Problem_4.md

 # ✅ Problem 4: Custom Range

 ## 📋 Requirements
-Accept user-defined start and end values to control the range.
+Accept user-defined start and end values to control the range for the FizzBuzz problem.
 Validate that start <= end.
-Output options:
-* Console output (default).
-* Return as a formatted string.